ioccc-src/winner/2015/burton/spoilers.md

 Calc is a recursive-descent parser.
 It allocates from the stack deep enough that all expressions are exhausted before the recursion stack depth reaches the allocations.
-The memory map and source is documented in src.doc.rot13.
+The memory map and source is documented in src.doc.txt.
 Tokens are encoded using values 0-20, where 0 is an invalid token, 1 is minus, 2 is space, 3 is plus, etc.  The necessary constants are derived at the start of the program, using the guarantee that globals are initialized to zero; so a correct null pointer